ubernaut/resume/README.md

 ### and articles:
 https://github.com/ubernaut/resume/blob/main/articles/

-##to install and run this yourself:
+##t o install and run this yourself:

-#dependencies:
+# dependencies:
-#sudo apt install pandoc texlive-latex texlive-latex-extra pdftk
+sudo apt install pandoc texlive-latex texlive-latex-extra pdftk

 then edit the convert.sh to reflect your own filenames.